Orpius/SDK/docs/DevelopmentGuides/DotNet/index.md

 ## Bringing in your own Custom Tools

-One of the most powerful aspects of intergrating Orpius with your applications is its ability for AI Agents to securely call out, across a network, into your code.
-In this section you'll see how, with just a few lines of code, you empoyer your own agents to call into your code on your server.
+One of the most powerful aspects of integrating Orpius into your applications is that your AI Agents can securely call into your existing codebase—often representing years of proven, reliable logic.
+With just a few lines of setup, you can let agents invoke your own server-side functions, giving you complete control and deterministic results.
+This approach eliminates much of the uncertainty around agent reliability while allowing you to expose only the capabilities you choose, under your own security model.